Presidential candidate Biden has less campaign cash than top Democratic rivals

 Pete Buttigieg, the mayor of South Bend, Indiana, was the only Democratic candidate who did not list salary as his largest single spending category in the quarter.
 He spent $4.4 million in online advertising and $3.6 million on salary, a shift from the previous quarter, when he spent little on advertising.

-Reporting by Ginger Gibson in Washington and Grant Smith in New York; Additional reporting by Doina Chiacu, Sharon Bernstein and Trevor Hunnicut; editing by Jane Wardell and Bill Berkrot
+Reporting by Ginger Gibson in Washington and Grant Smith in New York; Additional reporting by Doina Chiacu, Sharon Bernstein and Trevor Hunnicutt; editing by Bill Berkrot and Nick Zieminski